 Due to the poor condition of the existing facility and the need for the kit to be transferred over to the new server room as quickly as possible 2bm were tasked with adhering to a tight programme.

 Originally created as four separate rooms, which were being used for storing chemicals, the space needed to be transformed into one open room.
 This meant the dividing walls would need to be removed; an action that would lead to concerns regarding supporting the existing antiquated roof.
 Subsequent structural surveys were necessary in order to safely commence the project.

 Working in a live hospital posed expected problems as aside from noise pollution, difficulties arose surrounding organising deliveries and accessing the site.
 This problem was most palpable when managing the delivery of the 1MW generator.
-In addition the length and run and difficulty of the cross-site cables posed a risk of disrupting work, and precision planning was vital.
-In addition as space was limited, this precluded a number of free cooling options.
+In addition, the length and run and difficulty of the cross-site cables posed a risk of disrupting work, and precision planning were vital.
+Space was also limited, which precluded a number of free cooling options.

 Regular client progress meetings were held to allow flexibility and ensure the project was delivered on time.